Listing Requirements

 - Listing standards protect investors by mandating transparency, audit committee independence, and minimum share prices to prevent manipulation.

-While both are major US exchanges, the NYSE and Nasdaq have different historical roots and listing philosophies.
+While both are prestigious, the NYSE and Nasdaq have different historical roots and listing philosophies that attract different types of companies.

 |---|---|---|